 An article about

-send mail when connected through her phone's mobile hotspot.
+send mail when connected through her phone's hotspot.

 My first response to any network problems is to run tcpdump, and I saw

 the following EHLO response from my own SMTP server.

 Vodafone is transparently proxying outgoing SMTP traffic and replacing